Why Distrokid Is The Best 2024 (Full Review)

 RouteNote offers customer support via email and a contact form on their website.
 Some users have reported slow response times and difficulty getting in touch with a representative.

-In conclusion, DistroKid is a strong contender in the music distribution market, offering an affordable and easy-to-use platform with a wide range of distribution options and additional features.
+In conclusion, DistroKid is the best in the music distribution market, offering an affordable and easy-to-use platform with a wide range of distribution options and additional features.
 However, each service has its own strengths and weaknesses, and the right choice for you will depend on your specific needs as a musician.

 TuneCore offers a range of additional services, including sync licensing and physical distribution to retailers, but can be more expensive than some of the other options.
 CD Baby offers a range of pricing options and a dedicated support team, but can be more difficult to navigate than some of the other platforms.
 RouteNote offers a free option and a lower percentage cut of your earnings, but has a smaller distribution network and slower customer support.